Giulio Bertaccini

-Giulio Bertaccini is an Italian rugby union player.
-His usual position is as a centre and he currently plays for Zebre Parma in United Rugby Championship.
+Giulio Bertaccini (born in Reggio Emilia) is an Italian international rugby union player.

+His usual position is centre and he currently plays for Zebre Parma in United Rugby Championship.

+As of December 2025, he holds 4 caps for the Italian national team.

 Career

 In 2018, he was also named in Italy Sevens squad for the 2018 Rugby Europe Sevens Grand Prix Series.

 In 2019 and 2020, he was named in Italy U20s squad for annual Six Nations Under 20s Championship.
 On 26 May 2022, for the match against Netherlands, he was named in the 30-man Emerging Italy squad, for the 2022 July rugby union tests.
 On 10 January 2023, he was named in Italy A squad for a uncapped test against Romania A.

 Under contract with Valorugby Emilia, Bertaccini was named as Permit Player for Zebre Parma in Summer 2024 ahead of the 2024–25 United Rugby Championship.
 He made his debut in Round 1 of United Rugby Championship in the 2024–25 season against the with a try.
 He went on to collect 4 caps with Zebre during that season.

 On 17 October 2024, he was selected by Gonzalo Quesada to be part of an Italy 34-man squad for the 2024 November Internationals.
 He made his debut against Georgia.

 He signed a professional contract with Zebre ahead of the 2025–26 season.

 In May 2025, he was chosen to participate in the 2025 Italy’s tour of Namibia and South Africa.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.